jmbejara/ftsfr/models/README.md

 pixi install -e gpu
 python -m pip install --upgrade pip

-# Prophet not installing on ARM64
-pip install prophet --no-binary :all:

 # Pixi environment issues on ARM64
 # If pixi fails with "No candidates were found for prophet"
 # Just use pip to install packages directly: